ohdsi-studies/Covid19PredictionStudies/HospitalizationInSentHomePatients/readme.md

 Instructions To Install Package
 ===================

-- Share the package by adding it to the 'ohdsi-studies' github repo and get people to install by:
+- Share the package by adding it to the 'ohdsi-studies' GitHub repo and get people to install by:
 ```r
   # get the latest PatientLevelPrediction
   install.packages("devtools")